Alt Legal WebinarCourting Public Opinion: Developing Survey Evidence

 Alt Legal Team | August 31, 2023

 Whether you’re supporting or opposing allegations of likelihood of confusion, demonstrating secondary meaning, or arguing for cancellation of a mark, surveys can be powerful evidence to support a claim.
 However, the quality and objectiveness of a survey are critical, and designing an effective survey takes a particular skill set.
-In this webinar, trademark litigator and consumer survey expert Mike Keyes of Dorsey & Whitney will lead you on an entertaining and enlightening journey into effective surveys.
-He’ll walk you through principles of effective surveys and discuss specific cases in which surveys have played a critical role.
-In particular, he’ll explain:
+In this webinar, trademark litigator and consumer survey expert Mike Keyes of Dorsey & Whitney leads you on an entertaining and enlightening journey into effective surveys.
+He walks you through principles of effective surveys and discusses specific cases in which surveys have played a critical role.
+In particular, he explains:

 - When a survey may be necessary or beneficial in trademark prosecution and litigation